Your Freelancers Want to Love You

 What we’ve experienced are the agencies with some of the strongest, most functional freelance relationships have leaders who make their agencies easy to work for: they spend time on process, remove roadblocks and make clarity a priority.
 And not surprisingly, they also treat their staff and suppliers like they want to be treated by clients: not as transactions, but as leaders and valuable team members.
 It's no surprise they’re usually very profitable and have successful, long-term client relationships.

 This is a mindset that starts at the top and becomes part of your brand to your freelance partners.
-And don’t think they’re not paying attention – they know whose call they'll answer.
+And don’t think they’re not paying attention – they know whose call to answer.